Bantry House: History

-Bantry House (originally called 'Blackrock') was constructed in about 1710 on the South side of Bantry Bay.
+Bantry House (originally called 'Blackrock') was constructed in about 1710 on the south side of Bantry Bay.
 In 1750, Councillor Richard White bought Blackrock from Samuel Hutchinson and changed the name to 'Seafield'.

-The Whites had settled on Whiddy Island across the Bay in the late 17th century, after having originally been merchants in Limerick.
+The Whites had settled on Whiddy Island across the bay in the late 17th century, after having originally been merchants in Limerick.
 The family prospered and considerable purchases of land were made in the area surrounding the house.
 By the 1780s, Bantry House comprised approximately 80,000 acres, though much of this would not be arable.

 The house has been open to tourism since 1946.

+In 2012, Bantry House featured on an episode of Country House Rescue.

 Gardens

 The gardens to Bantry House were developed by Richard White, 2nd Earl of Bantry and his wife Mary.
 The gardens contain seven terraces; the house is located on the third.
-One hundred steps are located behind the house and fountain, and are surrounded by azaleas and rhododendron.
+One hundred steps are located behind the house and fountain, and are surrounded by azaleas and rhododendrons.

 By 1997 the grounds of Bantry House were suffering from neglect in certain places.
 A European grant was obtained to start the restoration process.
-Funding ceased in 2000.
-The restoration work is still ongoing.
+Funding ceased in 2000, although subsequent grants were obtained from the Irish Department of Housing and Heritage in 2022 and 2023.
+As of summer 2024, the restoration work was still ongoing.